Skip to main content

 • emotional

-The game evokes strong emotional responses through its darker and more heartbreaking narrative, featuring gruesome character fates that enhance its somber tone.
-However, technical issues like the lack of a robust save system and uncomfortable camera controls detract from the overall experience, potentially limiting players' engagement with the story.
+The game evokes strong emotional responses through its darker and more heartbreaking narrative, featuring gruesome character fates that contrast sharply with its predecessor.
+However, technical issues like the lack of a save system and uncomfortable camera controls detract from the overall experience, limiting players' ability to engage with the story for extended periods.

-• “The fates of some of these characters are gruesome and sometimes heartbreaking, making this story much darker and more depressing than the first game.”
+• “The fates of some of these characters is gruesome and sometimes heartbreaking, making this story much darker and more depressing than the first game.”

 • character development